Finding Your Way Out of Negative Thought05 Mar 2018

 Well, that was then and this is now, so where do you go from here and how do you fix your attitude?

 Step 1: Understand that we do not live in a static universe.
 Not only does change happen, it is mandatory, for without it we cease to exist.

 Understanding that life is a journey we are all destined to take is essential to becoming less judgmental, especially of self.
 We have all the time we need to get what we need out of this life.
 There is no rush.
 There are simply lessons that need to be understood.
 When we understand what something has taught us, it frees us to move on to the next part of our trip.
 I guarantee you that this is more pleasant than repeating the same lesson over and over again, which is quite draining.
 Let’s just get that tee shirt and move forward.

 Step 2: Realize we have all come into this life to learn something.
-We are all here learning, growing and evolving.
+We are all here learning, growing and evolving our souls.

 There is nothing that has happened to us that does not have a lesson.
 When we can ascertain the gain, it disempowers the pain.
 When we stay stuck in guilt, shame, or blame (including self blame) the pain is not only in control of our lives, we destine ourselves to keep repeating it, just in different faces and different places.